signature-opensource/CK-TimeSpanUnit/README.md

 ```
 When the `Count` is 1, it means that the 2 dates are in the same unit of time.
 The `bool SameWeakTimeSpan( DateTime t1, DateTime t2 )`
 extension method can test that without creating a `WeakTimeSpan`.

+_Note:_ Because we work at most in milliseconds, the `WeakTimeSpan.Count` can be encoded in no more than 50 bits.
+A WeakTimeSpan
+fits in a 64 bits number.

+A `WeakTimeSpan` is "aligned" if it fits into its parent unit and integrally divides it (no remainder).
+Based on the **normalized form** of a `WeakTimeSpan`:

+- When `WeakTimeSpan.Count` is 1 then it is always aligned.
+- Else when `WeakTimeSpan.Unit` is:
+  - `Year` then it is always aligned.
+  - `Semester` is aligned if its `Count` is a multiple of 2 (i.e. it can be normalized to one or more years).
+  - `Quarter` is if its `Count` is 2 or a multiple of 4 (i.e. it can be normalized to one semester or one or more years).
+  - `Month` is aligned if its `Count` is 2, 3, 4 or 6 or is a multiple of 12 (i.e. it can be normalized to one or more years).
+  - `Days` then it is always aligned.
+  - `Hour` is aligned if its `Count` is 2, 3, 4, 6, 8, 12 (divisors of 24) or is a multiple of 24 (i.e. it can be normalized to one or more days).
+  - `Minute` is aligned if its `Count` is 2, 3, 4, 5, 6, 10, 12, 15, 20 or 30 (divisors of 60) or it must be an integral
+    count of hours that must be aligned (that is the normalized form in hour must exist and be aligned).
+  - `Second` is aligned if its `Count` is 2, 3, 4, 5, 6, 10, 12, 15, 20 or 30 (divisors of 60) or it must be an integral
+    count of minutes that must be aligned (that is the normalized form in minutes must exist and be aligned).
+  - `Millisecond` is aligned if its `Count` is 2, 4, 5, 8, 10, 20, 25, 40, 50, 100, 125, 200, 250 or 500 (divisors of 1000) or it must be an integral
+    count of seconds that must be aligned (that is the normalized form in seconds must exist and be aligned).

+An aligned `WeakTimeSpan` divides the time in computable "time ranges" (say "range" here to avoid reusing "span").
+Any `DateTime`
+can be associated to a unique "time range" that contains it.
+A [`DateTimeRange`](CK.TimeSpanUnit/DateTimeRange.cs) has a `DateTime Start`,
+`DateTime End`, its `WeakTimeSpan Span` and a 0 based `long Index` that identifies it its `Span`.

 ## TimeSpanUnitPathPart enumeration (and its GetPath)
 The [TimeSpanUnitPathPart](CK.TimeSpanUnit/TimeSpanUnitPathPart.cs) enumeration is a bit flag that defines